Disney Genie & Lightning Lane at Walt Disney World

 Lightning Lanes are special entrances available at select attractions that allow you to skip the regular line and get straight to the ride quickly, usually in 10 minutes or less.
 If you’re familiar with the (now discontinued) FastPass system, it’s roughly the same thing, just no longer included with the ticket price.
 How do you get access to the Lightning Lane?
 Read on!

-Each guest is limited to getting just one Lightning Lane reservation for any specific ride.
-You are welcome to ride almost any ride or show as many times as you want by waiting in the regular line for each ride, with the exception of rides using a virtual queue, but you can typically only use the Lightning Lane once.
-One potiential workaround: If you’re visiting the park with people who don’t want to ride a specific ride, and don’t mind letting you use their Lightning Lane reservations, you can get them a reservation as well, borrow their MagicBand or park ticket and use it to tap in for the ride a second time.
+Each guest is limited to getting just one Lightning Lane reservation per day for any specific ride.
+You are welcome to ride almost any ride or show as many times as you want by waiting in the regular line for each ride, with the exception of rides using a virtual queue, but you can typically only use the Lightning Lane once each day.
+One potential workaround: If you’re visiting the park with people who don’t want to ride a specific ride, and don’t mind letting you use their Lightning Lane reservations, you can get them a reservation as well, borrow their MagicBand or park ticket and use it to tap in for the ride a second time.
 As long as you’re using a valid, unexpired, unused reservation, Cast Members don’t seem to care who’s using it.

 At any time during a reservation’s return window, you can go to the Lightning Lane entrance of that attraction and “tap in” by touching your ticket or MagicBand at the Mickey symbol.